Wolf3s/xbmc4xbox-python/python/Doc/library/re.rst

    when not adjacent to a previous match, so ``sub('x*', '-', 'abc')`` returns ``'-a-b-c-'``.

-   In string-type *repl* arguments, in addition to the character escapes and backreferences described above,
-   ``\g<name>`` will use the substring matched by the group named ``name``, as defined by the ``(?P<name>...)`` syntax. ``\g<number>`` uses the corresponding group number; ``\g<2>`` is therefore equivalent to ``\2``, but isn't ambiguous
+   In addition to character escapes and backreferences as described above, ``\g<name>`` will use the substring matched by the group named ``name``, as defined by the ``(?P<name>...)`` syntax. ``\g<number>`` uses the corresponding group number; ``\g<2>`` is therefore equivalent to ``\2``, but isn't ambiguous